-The Company has paid installments to its contract drug manufacturing and raw material suppliers totaling \$292,800 during 2008 and \$315,640 during 2009 pursuant to a Project Plan and Supply Agreement (see Note 9.) for the manufacture and delivery of the Company's lead drug product for testing in a Phase I clinical trial.
-This amount is carried on the Balance Sheet as of March 31, 2010 at cost as Drug Product for Testing and will be expensed as the drug product is used during the Phase I clinical trial.
+The Company has paid installments to its contract drug manufacturing and raw material suppliers totaling \$292,800 during 2008 and \$315,640 during 2009 pursuant to a Project Plan and Supply Agreement (see Note 8.) for the manufacture and delivery of the Company's lead drug product for testing in a Phase I clinical trial.
+This amount is carried on the Balance Sheet as of June 30, 2010 at cost as Drug Product for Testing.
+The Drug Product for Testing on hand will commence being expensed in the third quarter of 2010 as the drug product is used during the Phase I clinical trial.